 Our Supplier Compliance Committee would also be the appropriate forum for any whistleblowing concerns to be discussed, whether raised internally or through SafeCall, about forced, child or other forms of modern forms of slavery.
-The Supplier Compliance Committee meets monthly (or ad hoc for the most serious cases) to review any escalations.
+The Supplier Compliance Committee meets at least monthly (and ad hoc as needed) to review any escalations.